-- 1. Have a coffee! .. and then think first ... the intruder has typically been there for 3-6 months already ... - Who do you call?
-Who can you call? - 3.
-Priorities: limit damage, but do not destroy evidence - 3.
-Be glad to have your operational security team in place & engaged ... and if you, or they, get stuck, there is a community that can help you, including SURFcert and peers ...
+- 1. Have a coffee! .. and then think first ... the intruder has typically been there for 3-6 months already ... - 2.
+Who do you call?
+Who can you call?
+Engage your operational security team! and if you, or they, get stuck, there is a community that can help you, including SURFcert and peers. - 3.
+Priorities: limit damage, but do not destroy evidence - Activate your BC/DR plan and resources if needed